Cyber-Watch-Dog/TakeOver/README.md

    pip install -r requirements.txt
    ```

-2. **Scanning:** Run the `takeover.py` script with the domain to scan or provide a file containing a list of subdomains.
+2. **Usage:** Run the `takeover.py` script with -d to scan single domain or use -f for a file containing a list of subdomains for multiple scan

    ```sh
    python takeover.py -d example.com